 - Try with chipotle mayo, dijon mustard, or tartar sauce for even more flavor!

-- If you have trouble with your crab mixture falling apart as you are forming it into patties, try adding a little flour or even a little more of the bread crumbs.
+- If you have trouble with your crab mixture falling apart as you are forming it into patties, try adding a little flour (up to ¼ cup) or even a little more of the bread crumbs.
 Not too much, though!
 A little goes a long way.

 Video